curry-packages/html2/Implementation.md

 collects the forms in the provided imported modules.
 To speed up this process for larger applications, `curry2cgi` caches the form names of a module `M` in file `.curry/M.htmlforms`.

+The program `curry2cgi` (implemented in `scripts/Curry2CGI.curry`)
+works as follows.
+For each module `m` containing form definitions do the following:

+1. Read the AbstractCurry representation of `m` and collect all public form definitions contained in `m`.

+2. Generate a simple Curry program which checks whether the form IDs are identical to the qualified names of the operations defining the form IDs.

+3. If some form IDs are not correct, transform the FlatCurry program (in case of KiCS2, the Typed FlatCurry program) of `m` so that correct form IDs are set in the transformed program.

+After this phase, pre-compile the main module so that all (Typed) FlatCurry files are generated.
+Then copy the transformed programs into the original programs and compile the main module.

+*Important note:*
+Due to a problem in the front end (which unecessarily re-compiles TypedFlatCurry files used by KiCS2), the transformation of TypedFlatCurry programs do not always work with KiCS2.